Elekester/Starlit-Village/Guides/Catching Up.md

 Don't forget to use any boost items like N-Meseta Earned, Triboosts, and Rappy-Shaped Fritters to increase the amount of N-Meseta earned.
 If you have premium a Food Boost will also grant you an N-Meseta earned boost.

 You'll also earn around 1 million EXP/hour.

-### Aelio Yellow Rank 2

-**Rate (buying Yellow Triggers):** 740,000 to 1.4 million N-Meseta/hour <br />
-**Rate (not buying Yellow Triggers):** 840,000 to 1.5 million N-Meseta/hour

-**Warning:** This method requires selling a great deal of items on the Personal Shop, which is limited to 30 items at a time.

-The Battledia Yellows, Aelio Troopers and Retem Troopers, both drop Gold Primm Sword +30 and Gold Primm Armor +30 as well as the Domina for that region.
-The sword can sell on the personal shop for 15,000 to 25,000 N-Meseta and the armor for 3,000 to 9,000 N-Meseta depending on demand.
-Ael Dominas sell for 13,000 to 15,000 N-Meseta.
-Meaning you can earn 27,900 to 41,700 N-Meseta each run, accounting for the seller's fee on the personal shop.

-If you must buy the Yellow Triggers, which cost 1,000 to 2,000 N-Meseta each, you'll end up paying 1,250 N-Meseta to 2,500 N-Meseta a run if the cost is split between a party of 4.
-Thus you can earn 24,800 to 40,450 N-Meseta per run if you must buy the Yellow Triggers.

-Aelio's Yellow Triggers can be done at a rate of 30 to 35 runs/hour with a party of 4, netting you the above rates.
-In adition you'll receive 8 million to 10 million experience an hour (boostable).

-If Stia's Yellow Triggers get a Rank 2, expect that quest to replace Aelio's as the go to quest for this method.

 ### Dreisen Plant Gigant Recon